Computer Borders

 Xkill is ready for use.
 Press the above key combination to turn the cursor to an X-sign, move the X-sign and drop it into a program interface to terminate the unresponsive program, or cancel the X-sign with a right-click.
 AddThis

-1 thought on “Terminate unresponsive programs on Ubuntu
+One Response to “Terminate unresponsive programs on Ubuntu”

 Leave a Reply